13 Shopify Competitors And Alternatives In 2025

 FastSpring’s eCommerce solution helps you streamline processes related to subscription management, payment processing, recurring billing, tax collection, data security, and more.

 It provides innovative tools and technologies to sell digital products effortlessly.
-The platform handles more than $2 billion in global transactions every year, while taking care of tedious tasks like managing checkout, calculating VAT, and ensuring compliance.
+The platform handles more than $2 billion in global transactions each year while handling tedious tasks such as checkout management, VAT calculation, and compliance.

 This saves you a lot of time, so you can concentrate on only one thing — developing great digital products.